Stew-McD/T-reX/examples/package_test/example-output.rst

         """
         Edit exchanges in the database.

-        This function adds waste and material flows to the activities and verifies the database.
+        This function adds T-reX flows to the activities and verifies the database.

         :param args: Dictionary containing database and project settings.
         :returns: None